937-382-8020

 IV Sedation: Deeper Sedation for More Involved Procedures

 Commonly known as “twilight anesthesia,” intravenous (IV) sedation is a deeper form of anesthesia.
 You won’t technically be asleep, but you’ll be very groggy, with likely little to no memory of the oral surgery experience once you come to.
 During the procedure, you’ll be able to respond to commands, but you’ll generally be in a dreamlike condition, such as when you are woken up in the middle of the night but aren’t actually fully awake.
+Dental IV sedation is used for more complex procedures like wisdom teeth removal, the placement of titanium artificial tooth implants, and other more extensive operations where an oral surgeon will need to be in the mouth operating for an extended period of time.
+This is about as close as you would get to being in a similar state that general anesthesia produces without actually being asleep.

 General Anesthesia: For Complicated Oral Surgeries

 General anesthesia takes a bit to fully recover from.
 Bring a friend or family member with you during your appointment — you’ll need someone to drive you home, as you’ll be very groggy following the surgery.
+General anesthesia used in oral surgeries takes a while to fully come to from.
+Most patients can expect to be mildly “out of it” for a handful of hours after the operation.
+Generally, patients report feeling completely refreshed after they get a chance to sleep it off from the comfort of their own home.

 Nervous About Oral Surgery?
 Tips to Relax